Sqaard/RL_for_financial_time_series_forecasting/README.md

 | **Ensemble Model**<br>(A2C+PPO+DDPG+SAC+TD3) | **-5.11%** | *N/A* | • **Outperformed by a single PPO+GRU agent** by 6.23 p.p.<br>• Still **4.09 p.p. more resilient** than the DJI benchmark. |
 | **DJI Index (Benchmark)** | **-9.20%** | *N/A* | Market benchmark performance during the test period. |

-**Core Takeaway:** In a declining market, the **PPO agent powered by GRU-derived features was the only strategy to achieve a positive return (+1.12%)**, decisively outperforming all other RL configurations and the market itself.
-This strongly validates the hypothesis that deep learning-based feature engineering provides a critical advantage for RL in financial forecasting.

 *Note: Results from the test period during a general market decline.*